jsiek/correct_compilers/README.md

 # Related Work

+## A New One-Pass Transformation into Monadic Normal Form (Olivier Danvy)

+The explicate pass, at a high level, does the same thing as Olivier's one-pass transformation.

 ## CakeML

 The translation from stackLang to labLang handles the conversion from structured control-flow into gotos, so it serves a similar purpose to explicate control.
 However, CakeML does not use a control-flow translation for Boolean expressions or do the case-of-case optimization, but instead takes the straightforward approach of translation each `if` directly into a conditional jump.